Artrios/pokeemerald/README.md

 This branch **needs** to be compiled with `make modern` to work and so will require devkitARM (check [INSTALL.md](INSTALL.md) for how to install that).
 I don't know how to make it work with `agbcc`, if you do please make a pull request.

 To test this you will need a DNS server that resolves domain queries and a HTTP server that recieves and responds to the HTTP requests.
 You will also need to use [this fork](https://github.com/Wit-MKW/mgba) of mGBA which has Mobile Adapter functionality.
+The Mobile Adapter settings would need to have the IP address of your DNS server added as the primary and secondary DNS.
+The adapter is normally setup with the [Mobile Trainer](https://bulbapedia.bulbagarden.net/wiki/Mobile_Game_Boy_Adapter#Mobile_Trainer), but haven't tested yet if that's strictly necessary.

 ### Credits
 pfero - Decompiling libma and helping with troubleshooting